- Population in 1801 - 197.

 - Monumental inscriptions for this parish have not been recorded by the Cambridgeshire and Huntingdonshire FHS.
 However, Peterborough & District FHS have an interest in the parish.

 - Census information for this parish (1841 - 1891) is held in the Huntingdon Records Office.

-- The full 1841 Census of Orton Waterville Parish is available as fiche set C106 from the Huntingdonshire FHS.
+- The full 1841 Census of Orton Waterville Parish is available as fiche set C106 from the Cambridgeshire and Huntingdonshire FHS.

-- The full 1851 Census of Orton Waterville Parish is available as fiche set C56 from the Huntingdonshire FHS.
+- The full 1851 Census of Orton Waterville Parish is available as fiche set C56 from the Cambridgeshire and Huntingdonshire FHS.

 - An index of surnames in the 1851 Census of the Peterborough Registration District (HO107/1747) in which Orton Waterville was enumerated (Folios 171B-179), and which took place on 30th March 1851, has also been produced by the Peterborough & District FHS.

 - The Index is available in either microfiche or A5 booklet form from Mr G Harbron, 7 Newby Close, Peterborough PE3 6PU, England.
 Please state which version you want.

 - A full transcription of the 1891 Census of the Stilton sub-District of the Peterborough Registration District (RG12/1225) in which Orton Waterville was enumerated, and which took place on 5th April 1891, has also been produced by the Huntingdonshire FHS (as Fiche C-15).
 This is available from the Cambridgeshire and Huntingdonshire FHS.

 - The church of St. Mary consists of a chancel, nave, north aisle, south aisle, west tower and south porch.
 The walls are of rubble with stone dressings, and the roofs are covered with lead and slates.